Skip to main content

 I use my SIM in a broadband device, does this impact me?

-If you have a 3G data-only Mobile Broadband device, it won’t be supported after 2024.
-So we recommend that you consider upgrading your device.
+If you have a 3G data-only Mobile Broadband device, it will no longer be supported.